One of the mysteries of the English language finally explained.

-A brief account of a person's education, qualifications, and previous occupations, typically sent with a job application.‘send a curriculum vitae and the names of two referees’
+A brief account of a person's education, qualifications, and previous experience, typically sent with a job application.

 experience, record, history, past, training, education, grounding, knowledgeView synonyms